 Before you get in touch, please read this article and this blog post for how to email a prospective advisor.
 While they are targeted towards people seeking graduate degrees, the points are relevant for people interested in any type of position.

 The KGS Applied Geohydrology Internship program will likely be recruiting two paid interns for summer 2021.
-The students will contribute to a KWRI-funded project investigating the hydrology and biogeochemistry of intermittent streams in the High Plains Aquifer and will be co-supervised by Sam, Erin Seybold. and Chi Zhang.
-These internships are open to students or recent graduates from any institution and will pay $7200 for a 12-week summer research experience.
+The students will contribute to a KWRI-funded project investigating the hydrology and biogeochemistry of intermittent streams in the High Plains Aquifer and will be co-supervised by Sam and Erin Seybold.
+These internships are open to students or recent graduates from any institution and will pay $15/hr for a 12-week summer research experience.
 Watch for an advertisement in spring 2021.

 We often have undergraduate research opportunities spring up through various funding sources.
 If you are interested in gaining research experience, please get in touch and we can figure out the best options regarding research projects and funding sources.

 There are no currently funded postdoctoral positions open to join HEAL.
 I would be excited to work together to develop a mutually agreeable project and identify a suitable funding body, such as:

 If you are interested, please send Sam an email.

 We love to collaborate and one of our favorite ways is to host visiting students and scientists from other institutions.
 Lawrence is a beautiful place to visit, whether for a week or a year.
 If you need a visa, sponsor, or any other paperwork, we are happy to work with you to set things up.
 We will arrange comfortable office space with plenty of coffee and good conversations for anyone who comes by for a visit!
 If you want to visit sometime, please send Sam an email.